Starbix/dockerimages/nextcloud/README.md

 Basically, you can use a database instance running on the host or any other machine.
 An easier solution is to use an external database container.
 I suggest you to use MariaDB, which is a reliable database server.
 You can use the official `mariadb` image available on Docker Hub to create a database container, which must be linked to the Nextcloud container.
 PostgreSQL can also be used as well.

 ### Setup
 Pull the image and create a container. `/docker` can be anywhere on your host, this is just an example.
-Change `MYSQL_ROOT_PASSWORD` and `MYSQL_PASSWORD` values (mariadb).
+Change `MYSQL_ROOT_PASSWORD` and `MYSQL_PASSWORD` values (MariaDB).
 You may also want to change UID and GID for Nextcloud, as well as other variables (see *Environment Variables*).

 ```
 docker pull starbix/nextcloud && docker pull mariadb